- Fire alarm

 - Certifications: The fire alarm specialists you're considering working with should be certified and be fully transparent about their certifications and accreditations.

-- Customer service: Choosing to do business with a provider who will periodically inspect the alarms, the suppression system, and even the fire extinguishers that are mounted in strategic spots around the building is a must.
-You'll find that the right company offers contracts that ensure everything is checked steadily and repairs are taken care of without delay.
+- Customer service: Choosing to do business with a provider who will periodically inspect the alarms, the suppression system, and even the fire extinguishers mounted in strategic spots around the building is a must.
+You'll find that the right company offers contracts ensuring everything is checked steadily, and repairs are taken care of immediately.